Day in the Life of a Computer Forensics Investigator

 Computer forensics began as a field in the 1990s, when the FBI realized the need for new standard operating procedures to handle digital evidence.
 Computer forensics investigators use a mix of forensics and cybersecurity skills to find relevant digital evidence, analyze how the evidence supports ongoing investigations, and document their findings.

 These professionals often find work in law enforcement agencies and state governments.
-Corporations also hire computer forensics investigators to help protect intellectual property or investigate fraud and security breaches.
+Corporations also hire digital forensics investigators to help protect intellectual property or investigate fraud and security breaches.

 Most computer forensics positions require at least a bachelor's degree in information technology, computer forensics, criminal justice, or a similar field.
 These jobs typically also require several years of experience, though earning an advanced degree may help applicants without relevant career history qualify for these roles.